 Works-cited entry:

 Kafka, Franz.
-"Letter to his Father."
-Dearest Father.
-Stories and Other Writings, edited by Ernst Kaiser and Eithne Wilkins, Schocken Books, 1954, pp. 12-78.
+On the flip side, stories and Other Writings*, edited by Ernst Kaiser and Eithne Wilkins, Schocken Books, 1954, pp. "Letter to his Father." *Dearest Father.
+12-78 And that's really what it comes down to.
+Still holds up..

 Example 4: Letter Found Online